taw00/dashcore-rpm/documentation/howto.dashcore-upgrade-from-0.12.3-to-0.13.0.md

 > **BIG UGLY WARNING #1**<br />Because of the extremely dated version of cmake
 > in Red Hat Enterprise Linux 7 (and CentOS 7), these platforms will no longer
-> be supported.
-EL8 is in beta at the moment, but won't be released until
+> be supplied functional builds.
+EL8 is in beta at the moment, but won't be
-> something like mid-May 2019.
-Until then, if you want to run a node or
+> released until something like mid-May 2019.
+Until then, if you want to run a
-> masternode, you will have to switch to Fedora.
-Fedora 29 is as stable as a
+> node or masternode, you will have to switch to Fedora.
+Fedora 29 is as stable
-> rock though so...
+> as a rock though so...
 RECOMMEND!

 > **WARNING #2**<br />If you are upgrading a Masternode, 0.13.0 will require a
 > wallet-driven restart *and additonal configuration*, so time your upgrade to